dkuntz811/githubchallenge_kickoff/README.md

 Working on Favorite Pet API: Finally got pets to show up on DOM by actually closing the <select tag>

 Next: post pets to database...

+Both controllers are working.
+Need to fix $scope error.